maciejmikosik/quackery/main/doc/tutorial.md

 `org.quackery.report.Reports` contains methods related to reports of ran tests

  - `int count(Class<? extends Throwable>, Test)` - counts how many cases thrown specified throwable or its subclass
- - `String print(Test)` - turns test result into `String` including test names and throwables thrown from them
+ - `String format(Test)` - turns test result into `String` including test names and throwables thrown from them

 Trying to use `Reports` on `Test` that was not run, will invoke testing logic every time.